natebarksdale/natebarksdale.github.io/src/content/blog/2012-01-21-dinner-with-strangers.md

 description: Alain de Botton explores how religions foster community and encourage connection with strangers, inspired by rituals like the Catholic mass and Jewish Passover.
 emoji: 🍽️
 tags:
+  - ⛪ Religion
-  - 🍴 Communities
+  - ❤️ Kindness
-  - 🤝 Connection
+  - 🌍 Society
-  - ✝️ Religion
+  - 📝 Writing
 haiku: |
   Strangers share a meal,
   Breaking bread in bright colors,